awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.monitoring.md

 |  QueryRequestsNoTLS  |  The number of queries received from non\-TLS connections\.
 A query including multiple statements is counted as one query\.
 The most useful statistic for this metric is Sum\.  |  1 minute and above  |  [Dimension set 1](#proxy-dimension-set-1), [Dimension set 2](#proxy-dimension-set-2)  |
 |   `QueryRequestsTLS`   |  The number of queries received from TLS connections\.
 A query including multiple statements is counted as one query\.
 The most useful statistic for this metric is Sum\.  |  1 minute and above  |  [Dimension set 1](#proxy-dimension-set-1), [Dimension set 2](#proxy-dimension-set-2)  |
 |  QueryResponseLatency  |  The time in microseconds between getting a query request and the proxy responding to it\.
 The most useful statistic for this metric is Average\.  |  1 minute and above  |  [Dimension set 1](#proxy-dimension-set-1), [Dimension set 2](#proxy-dimension-set-2)  |

+ You can find logs of RDS Proxy activity under CloudWatch in the AWS Management Console\.
+Each proxy has an entry in the **Log groups** page\.

+**Important**
+ These logs are intended for human consumption for troubleshooting purposes and not for programmatic access\.
+The format and content of the logs is subject to change\.
+ In particular, older logs don't contain any prefixes indicating the endpoint for each request\.
+In newer logs, each entry is prefixed with the name of the associated proxy endpoint\.
+This name can be the name that you specified for a user\-defined endpoint, or the special name `default` for requests using the default endpoint of a proxy\.